Venezuelan Transition Diary

 Wednesday, January 7, 2026

-I’m an immigrant (twice an immigrant, in fact) with a multicultural background.
+I'm an immigrant (twice an immigrant, in fact) with a multicultural background.
 I’m also a middle-aged, married gay man and a feminist art historian.
-For these and other reasons, I’ve consistently voted center-left throughout my adult life.
-I’ve cast ballots for Barack Obama, Hillary Clinton, Joe Biden, Kamala Harris, and other leftwing candidates at every level of government.
+For these and other reasons, I've consistently voted center-left throughout my adult life.
+I’ve voted for Barack Obama, Hillary Clinton, Joe Biden, Kamala Harris, and other leftwing candidates at every level of government.
 Most importantly, I’ve voted against Donald Trump three times.
-And in Venezuela, I most recently voted for Tamara Adrián, the first trans woman legislator in the country, during the opposition primaries ahead of the 2024 presidential elections.
+And in Venezuela, I most recently voted for Tamara Adrian, the first trans woman legislator in the country, during the opposition primaries ahead of the 2024 presidential elections.

 My voting history reflects a set of principles I believe in: gender and racial equality, LGBTQ+ rights, women’s right to bodily autonomy, respect for the dignity of immigrants and incarcerated people, freedom of speech, and the separation of church and state.
-These same principles underpin my opposition to the chavista regime in Venezuela — a militarized authoritarian system responsible for widespread extrajudicial killings, thousands of political prisoners, and the mass exodus of nearly nine million Venezuelans over the past decade.
+These same principles underpin my absolute opposition to the chavista regime in Venezuela — a militarized authoritarian system responsible for widespread extrajudicial killings, tens of thousands of political prisoners, and the mass exodus of nearly nine million Venezuelans over the past decade.

 I deeply reject Trump’s authoritarian turn in the United States, just as I celebrate the fall of Nicolás Maduro in Venezuela.
 I dare to hope that democracy might finally return to my country of birth, even as I worry about the global implications of the budding revival of the Monroe Doctrine.